Bidirectional yet asymmetric causality between urban systems and traffic dynamics in 30 cities worldwide: Methods

-Establishing causation, rather than merely identifying correlation, determines whether and how changes in one variable drive changes in another.
+\paragraph{Spatio-temporal convergent cross mapping} Establishing causation, rather than merely identifying correlation, determines whether and how changes in one variable drive changes in another.
 So far, many methods have been developed to address this issue, such as structural causal models and causal graphical models \citep{runge2023causal}.
 Among them, convergent cross mapping (CCM) stands out for its capacity to infer both the presence and direction of causality in complex dynamical systems \citep{sugihara2012detecting}.
 Building on CCM, the geographical convergent cross mapping (GCCM) model was introduced for spatial causal inference by utilizing spatial cross-sectional data and reconstructing state spaces \citep{gao2023causal}.
 Although GCCM effectively integrates geographical information, the lack of temporal dynamics makes it less suited for rapidly changing processes, such as traffic dynamics.
 To address this limitation and align with the STWR model, we propose a customized temporal period selection model, i.e., spatio-temporal convergent cross mapping (STCCM), to capture the bidirectional causal pattern between urban systems and traffic dynamics under time-varying conditions.

-STCCM builds upon the STWR-based composite indicator $\text{CI}(\mathbf{s}, t)$ to represent each component of urban systems, denoted as $X(\mathbf{s}, t)$ for BVCell $\mathbf{s}$ at time $t$, while the TDI is treated as $Y(\mathbf{s}, t)$.
+STCCM builds upon the STWR-based composite indicator $\mathrm{CI}(s, t)$ to represent each component of urban systems, denoted as $X(s, t)$ for BVCell $s$ at time $t$, while the TDI is treated as $Y(s, t)$.
 The objective of STCCM is to determine whether $X$ can reconstruct $Y$ and vice versa, thus elucidating the direction and strength of causal influences.
 Following Takens' embedding theorem, the shadow manifolds $M_X$ and $M_Y$ can be reconstructed from $X$ and $Y$ to preserve the topological equivalence of the original dynamical system \citep{mao2025convergent}.
 Cross-mapping then leverages the correspondence between these shadow manifolds to infer causality.
 If $X$ causes $Y$, information about $X$ is encoded in $M_Y$, enabling predictions of $X$ using $M_Y$; conversely, $Y$ causing $X$ allows predictions of $Y$ using $M_X$.
-In detail, the STCCM model is implemented using three steps.
+In detail, the STCCM model is implemented in three steps: state space reconstruction, simplex projection, and bidirectional cross mapping.